squ1dd13/CLEO-iOS/README.md

 `CLEO_IOS_TOOLCHAIN_PATH` and `CLEO_IOS_SDK_PATH` will vary between systems, so see below for what you might need to do for them.

-### Rust setup
-You will need to install Rust on your system before compiling CLEO (since it's written in Rust).
-If you don't have it installed already, go to https://www.rust-lang.org/learn/get-started and follow the instructions there.
-If you do have it installed, it might be worth running `rustup update` to ensure you're on the latest version.

-CLEO needs features that are only available in the `nightly` toolchain.
-If you get start a shell in the CLEO folder, you can use `rustup override set nightly` to set the toolchain to nightly for that directory.

-You'll need to have the `aarch64-apple-ios` target too, so run `rustup target add aarch64-apple-ios` to set that up.

 ### Linux
 I use Manjaro and a fairly simple build setup for compiling CLEO.